wolffles/portfolio/_portfolio/html&css.md

 ## Finishing thoughts

-even though I don't like to design things myself, I do have an eye for design.
+Even though I don't like to design things myself, I do have an eye for design.
 It's just at this point in my life I am more worried about spending my time practicing functional code then making something look nice and neglecting functionality.